jayggg/curvature2025/_sources/README.md

-# Computing Curvature of Surfaces in NGSolve
+# Computing Curvature of Surfaces

 Notebooks on extrinsic and intrinsic curvature computations in NGSolve